 Very popular are the northern tip, the eastern wall or the southwestern tip - Gota Shaab el Erg.

-It was a tragic navigational mistake, which caused the demise of the Salem Express.
-The ship came from Jeddah in Saudi Arabia and wanted to call at the port of Safaga.
-Only eleven kilometers away from the port of destination, the ferry ran aground at full speed on the westernmost coral block of the Hyndman reef.
+It was a tragic navigation error that caused the sinking of the Salem Express.
+The ship was coming from Jeddah in Saudi Arabia and was heading for the port of Safaga.
+Only eleven kilometers from the destination port, the ferry ran full speed into the westernmost coral block from Hyndman Reef.

-A 10 meter long hole had been torn into the front part of the hull, whereby the enormous bow flap of the ship jumped up.
-Through these two openings, enormous quantities of water was able to penetrate and it sank in only a few minutes.
-From the 690 passengers only 180 survived the accident.
+A 10-meter hole had been torn in the forward part of the hull, causing the ship's huge bow hatch to burst open.
+Enormous amounts of water entered through these two openings and it sank in just a few minutes.
+Of the 690 passengers officially listed, only 180 survived the accident.

 Abu Nuhas / Carnatic

 The Carnatic, on a voyage from Liverpool to Bombay with 27 crew, 203 passengers, and a cargo of cotton, copper plates, and 40,000 pounds sterling in gold, ran aground on the reef Shab Abu Nuhas on the night of September 13, 1869.
 The ship initially remained on the reef, but broke apart and sank on September 15, despite various rescue attempts .

 Overconfidence in the ship's stability had a disastrous effect.
 Since the Carnatic had not been cleared and passengers and crew members were on board, the ship took 27 people down with it .
 The survivors first rescued themselves on Shadwan Island and were later recovered by the Sumatra.